stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Required Extensions

-Generally platform-specific extensions are required to actually perform rendering, which usually comprises two extensions for a Vulkan rendering surface:
+Generally platform-specific extensions are required to actually perform rendering, which usually comprises two extensions:

 - the general surface: `VK_KHR_surface`

 - and a platform specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.

-This is where a new package and JNA interface for the GLFW library is introduced:
+This is where a new package and JNA library for GLFW is introduced:

 ```java
 interface DesktopLibrary extends Library {